nengo/nengo/docs/getting-started.rst

 Ensembles can also be connected to other models.
-When the dimensionality of the objects being connectd are different, we can use Python's slice syntax to route information from one node or ensemble to another.
+When the dimensionality of the objects being connected are different, we can use Python's slice syntax to route information from one node or ensemble to another.
 For example: